Dexter M. Ferry

 Dexter Mason Ferry (August 8, 1833 – November 10, 1907) was a businessman from Detroit, Michigan who founded D.M.
 Ferry & Co., at one time the largest seed company in the world.
+He was the namesake of Ferry Field at the University of Michigan in Ann Arbor.

 Early life

 Dexter M. Ferry was born in Lowville, New York on August 8, 1833, the son of wagonmaker Joseph N. and Lucy Mason Ferry.
 When Dexter was three, his father died, and his mother moved to Penfield, New York, where Dexter spent his school years.
 When he was 16, Dexter Ferry began working on a farm, earning $10 per month, and attending school in the winter.
 In 1851, he began working for Ezra M. Parsons of Rochester, New York, and entered school there.
 A few months later, Parsons secured a position as an errand boy for Ferry at the S.D.
 Elwood & Company of Detroit, a stationery firm, and in 1852 Ferry moved to Detroit.
 He was soon promoted to salesman at the firm, and later bookkeeper.